 I know that sounds like just a play on words., but ALL beliefs and thoughts are just a play on words.

 You’d be surprised how a subtle change in attitude can change your life.
 And it’s the simple changes that have the biggest impact over time.

-The most powerful subtle change you will ever make
+What is the most powerful subtle change you will ever make?

 The only way anyone can make a statement about lack, is in reference to previous experience.
-What this means is that to want something, you must already have it.
+And what this means is that to want something, you must already have it.
 How does someone know they aren’t motivated?
-They are making a comparison between now and the feeling they already know and have experienced called motivation.
+Because they are making a comparison between now, and the feeling they know and have experienced called motivation.
 You can’t know an emotion without an experience of it.
-That means the ‘skill’ already exists and the issue is one of timing and/or context.
+And that means the ‘skill’ already exists.
+So the issue is one of timing and/or context.
 Knowing this, the statement of “I’m not confident” is false.
 And the only way to make it true is to change it to either “I’m not confident yet” or “I’m not confident in situation X”.
 [Actually, even those statements are false for reasons that will become apparent soon] Why am I making this point?
 Because applying accurate context and timing to a statement IS a growth mindset!

 That’s it!
 Literally.